gioxx/plex-watched-by-all/README.md

 ## Data sources and scope
 - Pulls directly from Jellyfin watch history and metadata (posters, ratings, runtime, play count).
-- Actually compatible with Jellyfin only.
+- Actually compatible with Jellyfin only (but the idea is to expand the project and also include Plex/Tautulli).

 ## Interaction notes
 - Use the **Users** selector to choose which Jellyfin users are considered when computing “watched by everyone.”